TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 1/Judges 1.28.md

 ---

-And it came to pass, when Israel was waxed strong, that they put the Canaanites to taskwork, and did not utterly drive them out.
+It happened, when Israel had grown strong, that they put the Canaanites to forced labor, and did not utterly drive them out.